Yuvaraj0/privacy-policy-for-Presto/README.md

-#Privacy-Policy For Cythex
+Privacy-Policy For Cythex
 Cythex Privacy Policy
 By using Cythex you accept with its privacy policy.
-#1.
-What does it store?
+1. What does it store?
 Server IDs for servers data(prefixes, settings)
-#2.
-Who can access the data?
+2. Who can access the data?
 1. Following people can access ALL of the data:
 Bot developer(s)
-#3.
-How can I get rid of the data stored?
+3. How can I get rid of the data stored?
 1. To remove your data do the following: contact developers of the bot to remove your data
-#4.
-Why do we store the data?
+4. Why do we store the data?
 1. It stores server IDs for settings and data because:
 Without those most of the bot functions wouldn't be functional.
 2. It stores server IDs for blacklist purpose because:
 We need to prevent servers that abuse the bot, break bot rules.
-#5.
-I'm questioning why do you need all this data, and this Privacy Policy doesn't answer my question.
+5. I'm questioning why do you need all this data, and this Privacy Policy doesn't answer my question.
 What should I do?
 You can reach us by the following things:
 Join our Support Server on discord
 Contact !          ⚘₊ζ͜͡PRINCE#1911  on discord https://discord.gg/sH2SPJ9UtV